ubc-cirrus-lab/caribou/docs/design.md

 2. The predecessor will then atomically increment a counter in the distributed key-value store.
 3. The new value of the counter is then checked against the number of predecessors of the merge node.
 4. If the counter is equal to the number of predecessors, the merge node will be called.
 Otherwise, the predecessor will not call the merge node.
 This ensures that the merge node is only called when all predecessors have called the merge node.

+As previously mentioned, the code in the merge node is only executed once all predecessors have written their responses to the distributed key-value store and the counter has been incremented to the number of predecessors, i.e., the merge node is only called once all predecessors have called the merge node.

 ##  References